 Although the College does not endorse a particular major, it recognizes the importance of a comprehensive liberal arts education as fundamental for a professional career in law.

-The College’s Learning Communities and General Education Curriculum provide students with an intellectual and interdisciplinary foundation for advanced study in their chosen major.
+The College’College'sg Communities and General Education Curriculum provides students with an intellectual and interdisciplinary foundation for advanced study in their chosen major.
 In addition to satisfying the specific requirements of the major, students are encouraged to select a few law-related courses from the following:

-These courses not only require extensive reading, research, and writing but also foster analytic skills with respect to judgment, interpretation, problem solving, and value conflicts.
+These courses require extensive reading, research, and writing and foster analytic skills related to judgment, interpretation, problem-solving, and value conflicts.
 Students are also encouraged to participate in the Writing Intensive Tutor Program.

 Pre-Law Minor

-Housed in the Government and Politics Department, the Pre-Law minor is an interdisciplinary course of study that engages students in courses in law, philosophy, politics, critical thinking, and writing, in order to prepare them for a career in law, public service, and related fields.
+Housed in the Government and Politics Department, the Pre-Law minor is an interdisciplinary course of study that engages students in courses in law, philosophy, politics, critical thinking, and writing to prepare them for a career in law, public service, and related fields.
 Undertaking this minor will provide several benefits to students.
-Students will acquire tangible skills in terms of preparing for the Law School Admission Test, as well as become familiarized with the way law school classes are taught, including learning practical techniques related to reading case law and becoming familiar with constitutional law and mock trial.
+Students will acquire tangible skills in preparing for the Law School Admission Test and become familiarized with how law school classes are taught, including learning practical techniques for reading case law and becoming familiar with constitutional law and mock trials.

 To learn about the Pre-Law minor and its requirements, click here.

-To declare the Pre-Law minor, click here to find the Declaration of Minor form, under the heading "Academic Forms."
+To declare the Pre-Law minor, click here to find the Declaration of Minor form under the heading "Academi" Forms."

 Unlike other pre-professional programs, there is no single path to law school.
-Since there are no required courses, students wonder what is the best path.
-There are important skills, values, knowledge and activities that you can acquire during your Wagner education that will provide a sound foundation for law school.
+Since there are no required courses, students wonder about the best path.
+There are essential skills, values, knowledge, and activities that you can acquire during your Wagner education that will provide a sound foundation for law school.

-Use this academic timeline as a planning guide that is offered to assist you in making choices that will help you develop into a thoughtful student, and a desirable law school candidate.
-The Wagner College Pre-Law Advisors are available to help you through all of the steps outlined here.
+Use this academic timeline as a planning guide that is offered to assist you in making choices that will help you develop into a thoughtful student and a desirable law school candidate.
+The Wagner College Pre-Law Advisors can help you through the steps outlined here.

 Internship Opportunities

-One of the best ways to determine if a legal career is right for you is to obtain an internship during your junior year or senior year.
-A Wagner education, through The Wagner Plan, places a special emphasis on students’ acquisition of practical experience.
-We encourage students to complete multiple internships prior to graduation, and we strive to provide students with the best resources through which to find internships and make the most of their interning experiences.
-Pre-law Wagner students have interned at numerous organizations, including: The Richmond County District Attorney Office, Brooklyn Veterans Treatment Court, The Legal Aid Society, The United Nations, The Richmond County Supreme Court, Richmond County Family Court, Richmond County Housing Court, CLARO, ACLU, and many different private law firms, partnerships, and sole practitioners.
+One of the best ways to determine if a legal career is right for you is to obtain an internship during your junior or senior year.
+Through The Wagner Plan, a Wagner education specializes in completing practical experience.
+We encourage students to complete multiple internships before graduation, and we strive to provide students with the best resources to find internships and make the most of their internship experiences.
+Pre-law Wagner students have interned at numerous organizations, including The Richmond County District Attorney Office, Brooklyn Veterans Treatment Court, The Legal Aid Society, The United Nations, The Richmond County Supreme Court, Richmond County Family Court, Richmond County Housing Court, CLARO, ACLU, and many different private law firms, partnerships, and sole practitioners.

 Here is some information on the Richmond Civil Court summer internship program for 2022.
-(Deadline to apply is May 13.)
+(The application Deadline is May 13.)

 The Law School 3+3 Program

-The 3+3 program allows a pre-law student the opportunity to attend three years at Wagner and complete his/her fourth year at one of our partner law schools, earning a bachelor’s degree and a juris doctorate degree in a six-years rather than the traditional seven.
-After successful completion of the first year of law classes, the student would be awarded a bachelor's degree as an interdisciplinary studies major.
+The 3+3 Program allows pre-law students to attend three years at Wagner and complete their fourth year at one of our partner law schools, earning a bachelor's and a juris doctorate in six years rather than the traditional seven.
+After completing the first year of law classes, the student will be awarded a bachelor's degree as an interdisciplinary studies major.

 Our partner law schools are:

-To take advantage of this opportunity a student must have a cumulative grade point average of 3.5 after three years at Wagner, complete (27 units) of study; including all general education requirements, and all requirements of the Wagner Plan.
-Further, the student must complete the requirements of acceptance into the partner law school.
-A student should apply for this program in the sophomore year.
+To take advantage of this opportunity, a student must have a cumulative grade point average of 3.5 after three years at Wagner and complete (27 units) of study, including all general education requirements and all requirements of the Wagner Plan.
+Further, the student must complete the requirements for acceptance into the partner law school.
+A student should apply for this Program in sophomore year.

-For more information, interested students should contact Dr. Margarita Sanchez, the Director of Integrated Learning, msanchez@wagner.edu, with questions or to learn more about the 3+3 program.
-Or click here https://wagner.edu/academics/files/2021/04/Law-School-33-Program.pdf.
+Interested students should contact Dr. Margarita Sanchez, the Director of Integrated Learning, at msanchez@wagner.edu with questions or to learn more about the 3+3 Program.
+Program here https://wagner.edu/academics/files/2021/04/Law-School-33-Program.pdf.

 Law Schools Attended

-In recent years, our Wagner students have enrolled into some of the finest law schools in the nation.
-Here is a quick look at a few of the law schools attended, and please click here for a more complete list.
+In recent years, our Wagner students have enrolled in some of the finest law schools in the nation.
+Here is a quick look at a few of the law schools attended; please click here for a more complete list.

 Pre-Law Ambassadors

-The Wagner College Pre-Law Ambassadors program provides an opportunity for pre-law students to be mentored by a law student.
-The Ambassadors are Wagner graduates who are currently studying at an accredited law school.
-They provide Wagner’s pre-law students with advice and guidance on how to successfully apply to law school, as well as offer an insider’s view of the challenges of law school.
-The groups get together via conference calls, panel discussions, law school tours, and one-on-one advising sessions.
+The Wagner College Pre-Law Ambassadors program allows pre-law students to be mentored by a law student.
+The Ambassadors are Wagner graduates currently studying at an accredited law school.
+They advise Wagner's students on how to successfully apply to law school and offer an insider's insight into the challenges of law school.
+The groups gather via conference calls, panel discussions, law school tours, and one-on-one advising sessions.

 Pre-Law Society